zendeskgarden/eslint-config/.github/CONTRIBUTING.md

 * `yarn test` to run package tests.
 * `yarn lint` to enforce consistent code conventions.
 Note this is run as a git `pre-commit` hook.
-* `yarn format` to optimize SVGs and enforce code style with opinionated formats.
+* `yarn format` to enforce code style with opinionated formats.
 Note this is run as a git `pre-commit` hook.

 ## Pull Request Workflow